 Fintech is a term typically used when talking about companies or programs that use tech to provide financial services to customers.
 The fintech space is a big one.
 It includes everything from apps designed to help people create budgets to robo-advisors, and from payment processing programs to blockchain technology.

-An API is what allows programs to talk to each other.
+As discussed above, an API is what allows programs to talk to each other.
 In the case of fintech and banking, an API would be what allows a fintech program to communicate with a bank’s server.
 APIs streamline things.
 Some examples of fintech API include allowing a user to access their checking account information when they login to use a budgeting app or allowing a person to make an online purchase with PayPal or a similar payment processor.

 1. APIs Increase Cost-Effectiveness

 At one point in time, it was cost-prohibitive for banks to offer customers a wide range of services.
 Customers could use a bank for checking and savings, but few other options were available.
 Thanks to the use of APIs, banks can now offer customers more services, such as the ability to integrate their bank accounts with bookkeeping software or the option of getting one-stop access to their bank and investment account information.

 APIs help to customize a client’s experience, which can also help to lower costs for the financial institutions that use them.
 Instead of having to rely on a “one-size-fits-all” model, banks can give their customers choices.
 Bank customers can choose to use the programs and apps that best meet their needs while leaving the others on the shelf.

 2. APIs Have Opened up Fintech

 Before the introduction of the Second Payment Services Directive (PSD2) in 2016, banks could keep their information under wraps.
 Keeping information and data secret might seem like a good thing when it comes to security and privacy, but it made it difficult for programs or users who could benefit from the data.
 PSD2 essentially compels banks in the European Union to make that data accessible to third parties.